Infant Car Seat vs. Convertible Car Seat: Which Is Right for You?

 What Are the Age and Weight Limits for Infant Car Seats?

-As your little one grows, you’ll want to think about moving to a convertible seat to guarantee they remain secure and comfortable on every ride.
+As your child grows, you’ll likely need to move to a convertible seat to keep them secure and comfortable.

 Infant Car Seat Limits

-Understanding the limits of infant car seats is essential for guaranteeing your baby’s safety during travel.
-Typically, infant car seats are designed for babies weighing up to 30-35 pounds and up to 32 inches tall.
-You should always check your specific car seat’s manual, as limits can vary by model.
+Knowing the limits of your infant car seat is key to keeping your baby safe on the road.
+Typically, infant car seats are designed for babies weighing up to 30–35 pounds and up to 32 inches tall.
+Always check your specific car seat’s manual, as limits can vary by model.

 Here are some key points to keep in mind:

-• Age Range: Most infants can use these seats from birth until around 12 months.
+• Age Range: Most infants can use these seats from birth until about 12 to 18 months.

 • Weight Limit: Make sure your baby doesn’t exceed the seat’s weight capacity.